• Menu

 What Helped Me Find My Strength

+I am a researcher by profession, and so I immersed myself in research in reputable medical journals.
 I was trying to find out the best options to increase my chances of survival or at least, to be able to discuss my options with my doctors rather than be only a passive listener.
+The 40% odds were so ominous.
+I knew I had to actively try to do something or I would go crazy.

+I realized pretty fast that I wanted to combine the best from both worlds – traditional medicine and complementary treatments.
 I found a local naturopathic doctor who specializes in cancer care, and I also made sure that my surgeon has been board-certified in colorectal surgery.
+As for my oncologist, I was lucky that he was open to my choice of combining allopathic and naturopathic approaches.

 Going Through Cancer Treatments